 3. Living Basix LB200 Digital Oil-Free Fryer

-This is another air fryer which is in the tier below the Philips model, and it’s priced around the same level as the T-fal.
-We question the durability of the LB200 slightly more than the T-fal and its air blower is a little less powerful, which is why it slipped in just underneath the ActiFry on our list.
+Here’s another air fryer that falls just below the Philips model in terms of performance and is priced similarly to the T-fal.
+We have slightly more concerns about the LB200’s durability compared to the T-fal, and its air blower is slightly less powerful, which is why it ranks just below the ActiFry on our list.

-The results, however, are pretty much the same.
-Pre-fried foods from the store come out close to perfect, while fresh foods are cooked well but don’t have quite the same crunch as if they’d been prepared in a deep fryer.
-Food capacity is about equal, around two pounds, and the unit can grill or bake with good results.
+The results are quite similar to other air fryers.
+Pre-fried store-bought foods turn out nearly perfect, while fresh foods are cooked well, although they may not have the same level of crunchiness as deep-fried ones.
+The food capacity is about the same, roughly two pounds, and the unit can grill or bake with good results.

 This is not an air fryer that can compete with the Philips, but none of them can.
 It’s a good alternate choice at a much lower price.